 Now, a little about the numbers for those of you that are interested.
 The Speck has the option to display the current concentration of fine particles in either of two different scales that are easily switched by pressing briefly on the numerical display.
 When the Speck is first powered up it defaults to the count-based concentration scale which is denoted by a small c to the right of the number.
 This scale provides a measure of how many particles are detected per liter of air (ppL).
 In contrast, the second scale is based on the estimated weight (actually mass) of particles rather than the number of particles, and is reported in micrograms per cubic meter (μg/m3).
 A small w will appear next to the current fine particulate level when this scale is active.

 Which scale you choose to use depends on what you want to do with the information or which one you are more comfortable with – but each is only a tap away when you want to change it.
 For instance, when the monitor is connected to Wi-Fi and you can get an Outdoor rating from your local AirNow monitoring station at the top of the screen in text similar to the Speck rating just below the numerical fine particulate level.
-But neither the rating or fine particulate level are are directly comparable to the rating or AQI from AirNow because the AQI (Air Quality Index) is a unitless conversion product of the PM2.5 concentration averaged over 24 hours whereas the Speck provides real-time minute by minute (or less if chosen) non-averaged unit measurements and ratings.
+But neither the rating or fine particulate level are are directly comparable to the rating or AQI from AirNow because the AQI (Air Quality Index) is a unitless conversion product of the PM2.5 concentration averaged over 24 hours whereas the Speck provides real-time minute by minute (or less if chosen) non-averaged measurements and ratings.
 So what you see on the Speck is what is happening now and what you see on AirNow is the average of what has happened over the last 24 hours (for PM2.5), at any point in time.
 It is a little more complicated than this so you can read more about it at AirNow.gov if you would like to understand more.
 Keep in mind though, that people are not exposed to averages of pollution they are exposed to the high and low particle concentrations masked by those averages.
 People may be exposed to much higher actual concentrations, for a period of time or sporadically that will then be diluted by the lower concentrations averaged in.
 It is not until there are sustained low or high level exposures of PM2.5 that the AQI will begin to better represent the true nature and potential health effects of PM2.5 exposures and by then the high exposures have already occurred.
-This is another reason real-time personal air monitoring is so important.
+This is another reason real-time personal air monitoring is so important; you can recognize air quality problems and act to correct them before they become a bigger problem.

 However, comparing values and ratings between AirNow and Speck appropriately can provide some sense of the relative contribution of outside air quality to indoor air quality especially in close proximity and over a period of time.
-Just remember that if you want to compare the numerical reading (fine particle level), on your Speck with that of the AirNow monitoring station you will need to set the Speck to the w (μg/m3) scale and then go to the AirNow site to get the numerical AQI value of the outdoor rating and convert it here to a concentration-based value that your can compare.
+Just remember that if you want to compare the numerical reading (fine particle level), on your Speck with that of the AirNow monitoring station you will need to set the Speck to the w (μg/m3) scale.

 The monitor on the right indicates that the outdoor AirNow Air Quality Index (AQI) is Moderate while the local fine particulate rating (i.e. in your living room) is Good.
 This means that so far any infiltration from outside is at a level low enough to keep your air quality in the GOOD range.
 But, keep in mind that your local outdoor particulate level can be very different from that at the AirNow station the further away the station is, and if there are activities or processes near your home that contribute to more localized pollution like burning land debris/ leaves or agricultural burning, sandblasting, fracking, or any of a host of other factors.
 Please be aware that burning leaves can have a profoundly deteriorating effect on your – and your neighbor’s – air quality and health.
 Just because it may be legal for you to burn in your area does not mean you should especially when there are other more kind and responsible options readily available.
 So please consider mulching, composting, or roadside pickup as healthy and considerate alternatives to burning.